The formats that can be imported:

 - Each sheet inside the zip file is a separate CSV file.
 For example “Products.csv”, “Smart Collections.csv”, and so on.
 In this case, the CSV file name inside the zip file matters – the same as the Sheet names in the Excel file.
 It’s the way how you tell the app, what data in which file.

 - CSV file column delimiter is the comma (,), and all text values are in double quotes (“).
 Files are UTF-8 encoded.
 That ensures that Excel will always open them correctly without any special conversion.

-The app can import the Shopify CSV file which you can export from the Admin.
+The app can import the Shopify CSV file of Products which you can export from the Admin.